healkan/IOS-XE-Config-Difference-ChatBot/README.md

 ![](./ChatBot.png)

 # Prerequisites
-- IOS-XE device that support on-board guestshell.
+- IOS-XE device that supports on-board guestshell.
 In this project a CSR1000v runnning 16.06.02 is used.
 - A WebEx Teams account
 - A Webex Teams Bot.
 Please go to https://developer.webex.com/ for instruction on creating a Bot.

+# IOS-XE Configuration
+The key configuration is the [EEM script](./eem.cfg)